<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Fiberglass

-Most fiberglass pool projects cover both manufacturing and installation, which costs $45,000–$85,000 altogether.
+Most turn-key fiberglass pool projects end up costing between $85,000–$200,000.
 As usual, you’ll pay more for extensive landscaping, accessories, and water features.

 Long-term, your only serious maintenance expenses will be in chemicals and electricity.
-You’ll spend almost $4,000 over a ten-year period.
+You’ll likely spend around $1,500 over a year for a cleaning service, and less if you perform the upkeep yourself.

 Vinyl Liner